J. Stitt Wilson: Political activity

 If God is ever to wipe away the tears from the face of man this age-long wrong [capitalism] must be overthrown.
 If the mission of Jesus is ever to get the upper hand in human affairs, the social revolution must come to pass.
 There is no more good news to the poor unless there is the message and the task to abolish this age-long night of poverty.
 There is no deliverance for captives unless this social captivity is ended.
 There is no setting at liberty the people that are bruised unless this age-long bruising machinery is stopped.
 If we are ever to call the poor and the maimed and the halt to the banquet of creation, the program of the revolution must be inaugurated.
 The Heavenly Father may know we have need of all these things, and He may have provided for these needs in the limitless resources of nature, but we never can have them for the people except by seeking the kingdom of social justice and human brotherhood — which is the Kingdom of God — which is the social vision of the social revolution.

 Wilson was a strong supporter of the "single tax" movement begun by Henry George, arguing that land gained its value through the collective activity of humanity, not by the individual owner, and that the city, "the Social Mother in whose household we all live" should support itself by taxing this collectively created value.
 He gained the support of the League of California Municipalities and lead unsuccessful initiative campaigns in 1912 and 1914 to change the California constitution to allow local governments "home rule" in taxation so that they could choose to tax land separately from buildings and personal property.

 Not sharing the organization's staunch anti-militarist perspective, Wilson withdrew from the Socialist Party at the outbreak of World War I. He was again writing for the party press by 1922, however.

-During the Great Depression, Wilson was appointed to the California State Relief Commission.
-In 1932, he was the Socialist candidate for the Congressional district which included Berkeley (7th), and in 1936 and 1940, he was a delegate to the Democratic Party convention.
+Wilson re-entered electoral politics during the Great Depression; in 1932, he was the Socialist candidate for Congress in the 7th district, coming in third place with over 22% of the vote.
+In 1934, he joined the Democratic Party to support fellow Socialist Upton Sinclair in his run for governor of California.
+Wilson was again a candidate for Congress in 1936, but lost the Democratic primary to incumbent Republican Albert E. Carter by 629 votes out of 38,618 cast.

+Wilson was later a delegate to the 1936 and 1940 Democratic National Conventions.
+He supported president Franklin D. Roosevelt's controversial court-packing plan in 1937, and in 1939 was appointed to the California State Relief Commission and Social Welfare Board by governor Culbert Olson.
+He held the former position until he was forced to resign because of a law banning members from political activity, and held the latter until his death in 1942.
+In the former position, he voted to authorize a consumer co-operative pilot program in Los Angeles.